geophysics/mtpy/README.md

 MTpy
 ====

-A Python toolbox for standard MT data processing
+A Python toolbox for using magnetotelluric data.

-*For an updated version of MTpy with more features and less clutter, but probably more buggy, checkout the beta version.*
+**Note: This project has moved to https://github.com/MTgeophysics/mtpy**

 Installation
 ------------